-Lost in Tibet - the story and the reviews
+Lost in Tibet - the story in more detail

 When their fuel ran out, the men were forced to bail out.
 They thought they would parachute into the Assam valley in India, a drop of about 20,000 feet.
 Instead, within seconds of leaving their plane, they slammed into the face of a mountain.
 To their astonishment and horror, the men had 'landed' deep in the mountains of central Tibet.